Lercher/CocoR/CSharp/Readme.md

 * tokens with a `"` inside their text don't display well in the right navigator.
   -> should be fixed now.

+* token expressions were listed as literals in the `tName` array. -> Fixed.